realworldocaml/book/book/gadts/README.md

 ```

 This is a pretty confusing and unhelpful error message.
 The real
-problem is that `eval` is trying to use *polymorphic recursion*, which
+problem is that `eval` is recursive, and inference of GADTs doesn't
-is to say that it's a recursive function that tries to call itself at
-a different type.
-In particular, `eval` will want to call itself on
-various sub-expressions, and those sub-expressions can have different
-types, e.g., the condition of an `If` is of type `bool`, even if the
-overall `If` expression is of type `int`.

-Polymorphic recursion in OCaml can be enabled with a type annotation
-that makes the type explicitly polymorphic, which is how we got to
-this form:
+play well with recusrive calls.

+The following syntax does what we want.

 ```ocaml env=main
 # let rec eval : type a. a expr -> a = function